|

 alternatively, you may add "e-" to the beginning of a

 site name, again mentioning it when you advertise your business.
+Hyphenation is another alternative, but some people find it annoying

+and hard to type in.
+I personally would not recommend it.
 If you don't have your business name yet, then choose your domain

 name first.
 Remember, it's best to have *yourname*.com for your